 You will have to choose your region, the procedure, and see the available dates on the platform.
 Please note that, depending on the time of year, you may experience certain delays and may not be able to get an appointment until a few months from now.

 After a maximum of 3 months of waiting for an answer, the application will be approved.

-Finally, with the positive resolution, you will have 30 days to go to a police office, register our fingerprints and get the TIE or identification card as a foreigner.
-And with that you will already have the temporary residence in Spain, being able to live and work legally in the country for one year.
+Finally, with the positive resolution, you will have 30 days to go to a police station, register your fingerprints, and get the TIE or identification card as a foreigner.
+And with that you will already have temporary residence in Spain, being able to live and work legally in the country for one year.

 Which documents should I submit?

 As we have seen in the previous section, each phase of the process requires different documents.
 So that is why we wanted to divide the answer into two different sections:

 Documents to provide in the appointment with the city hall